mworion/MountWizzard4/docs/source/overview.rst

 Overview
 --------

-.. note:: Please remember that MountWizzard4 is still beta and under development!
+.. note:: Please remember that MountWizzard4 is under development!

 Welcome to MountWizzard4!
 MW4 is a utility for 10micron users for improving the workflow for astronomy work and imaging runs on Windows10, Mac OSX (beginning from